The Best Meditations To Release Anxiety In A Short Time

 2. Transcendental Meditation

-- Choose an ideal location and time, where and when you are least likely to be disturbed, for meditation.
+- Choose an ideal location and time, where and when you are least likely to be disturbed.

 - Sit in a comfortable position with your back straight.
 If need be, take the support of a wall or a pillow to keep the back straight.

 - Close your eyes, slowly move your mind to a mantra you would like to chant.
-The mantra is chanted repeatedly only in the beginning of the meditation.
+The mantra is chanted repeatedly in your mind only in the beginning of the meditation.

 - Allow thoughts to come and go along with the mantra.
 There is no conscious effort to push them away or indulge in them.